Myer Bevan: Second spell at Auckland City

 In 2019, Bevan returned to Auckland City, where he went on to score fifteen goals in sixteen games that season, winning the league Golden Boot.

 TS Galaxy

 Bevan joined South African Premier Soccer League side TS Galaxy in 2020.

 Third spell at Auckland City

 Bevan joined Auckland City in 2021 after being released by TS Galaxy.

 Cavalry FC

 On 28 January 2022, Bevan returned to Canada, signing with Canadian Premier League side Cavalry FC.
 He scored his first goal for Cavalry in the preliminary round of the 2022 Canadian Championship against FC Edmonton, first opening the scoring and then adding a penalty goal in a 2-1 victory.
 This result seemed to give his play a boost after a slower start to the season, and Bevan scored in both of his next two matches.
 In January 2023, Bevan signed a new two-year contract with Cavalry, with an option for 2025.

+The 2023 season proved much more fruitful for Bevan, as well as Cavalry.
+Cavalry finished regular season champions, winning the CPL Shield.
+Bevan scored 11 goals, sharing the Golden Boot with Atlético Ottawa's Ollie Bassett, and also added four assists.
+Bevan would start the 2024 season by scoring Cavalry's first ever goal in the CONCACAF Champions Cup, during a 3-1 loss to Orlando City on February 27.
+After the series with Orlando, he returned to New Zealand and did not return to the club for the beginning of their league season, citing personal reasons, with the club placing him on the Inactive roster list.
+Later conflicting reports occurred with some sources stating his contract was eventually terminated by the club, while the club later released a statement saying he was "granted permission" to play at the amateur level in New Zealand by the club.

+Fourth spell at Auckland City

+In September 2024, he returned to Auckland City FC, appearing in his first match on 22 September 2024 in the first round of the 2024 FIFA Intercontinental Cup, also scoring in the match.